NEW: our limited Flow Edition • Now 100 days trial with all sets NEW: our limited Flow Edition • Now 100 days trial with all sets

 Cloth Diapers and Elimination Communication: A Harmonious Duo

-The combination of cloth diapers and elimination communication can significantly ease the transition to diaper independence.
+The combination of cloth diapers and elimination communication can significantly ease the transition to diaper freedom.
 Cloth diapers can serve as a "safety net" while you and your child learn the signals and rhythm for elimination communication.

 Simplicity and Flexibility